back to christmas index

 Interests

 Somehow references to ones special hobbies and interests make it into decorating the tree.
 This could spawn a whole style!
-I am thinking of fishing, but gardening, or any hobby could serve for inspiration.{Hobbies} {Collectables of snowmen, pets, cartoon characters} {Nutcracker Story} {Gardens and Flowers} {Baking}
+I am thinking of fishing, but gardening, or any hobby could serve for inspiration.{Hobbies} {Collectibles of snowmen, pets, cartoon characters} {Nutcracker Story} {Gardens and Flowers} {Baking}

 If you start out with a small table top tree you can see what fun and how nice the effect can be with this type of tree decorating.
 Try not to get carried away... it is just one part of the holiday.
 There is a lot to be said for the beauty of simplicity.
 Not to mention easing the time crunch, but this is one effort at decorating that can be carried from year to year. the key is to add to your joy in the celebration.